Frequently Asked Questions

 G: What hours will the schools offer for registration appointments?

 The hours vary by site.
 Please contact your school registrar for more information.
+Many School Registrars will offer a link to an electronic appointment calendar so families can self-book their own registration appointment.

 H: Do I need to bring my child to the kindergarten registration appointment?